Cardiothoracic Surgery-Integrated & 4/3 Programs

 What makes the Integrated program at the University of Washington unique is that it is one of the few programs in the country that trains you to be a true Cardiothoracic surgeon.
 Graduates are equipped to handle the full spectrum of cardiac and thoracic surgical disease.
 Additionally, as the tertiary and quaternary referral center for the WWAMI region, we care for a diverse patient population, which equates to a more robust clinical experience.

 Residents spend their PGY 1-3 years building a foundation of surgical skills on a variety of specifically curated general surgery, vascular surgery, and cardiothoracic surgery rotations including cardiothoracic anesthesiology and echocardiography.
 The PGY 4-6 years are considered the “senior” years and are dedicated to perfecting technical skills and perioperative management of cardiothoracic surgical patients.
-Senior residents will primarily rotate on three services – UW Medical Center Thoracic Surgery, UW Medical Center Cardiac Surgery, and VA Cardiothoracic Surgery – gaining critical operative experience while working alongside leaders in the field.
+Senior residents will primarily rotate on three services – UW Medical Center Thoracic Surgery, UW Medical Center Cardiac Surgery, Kootenai Health, and VA Cardiothoracic Surgery – gaining critical operative experience while working alongside leaders in the field.

 Trainees in this program will have graduated autonomy from day one.
 Working in consultation with our Cardiothoracic Surgery faculty as well as partnering with advanced practice providers and perfusionists, residents in the Integrated Program are integral members of the team and oversee all aspects of perioperative care from the initial clinic visit until discharge, giving them a well-rounded education in clinical training.